AlienPolygon/pribambase/README.md

 Specific files or libraries might be also available under different terms, see included comment or package licenses.

 ## Acknowledgements
-Async loop handling and wheeling code is based on [Blender Cloud Addon](https://cloud.blender.org/services)
+Async loop handling is based on [Blender Cloud Addon](https://cloud.blender.org/services)